Learn About Our

 Assist Medical Universities

-Aid in establishing the CPAE/PANS multi-discipline clinical model in top universities across the country.
+Aid in establishing the CPAE/PANS multi-discipline clinical model in top universities across North America.

 Current CPAE/PANS Clinics:

 - Greater Regional Health Center - Creston Iowa

 - Harvard University (CPAE/PANS Research Partner)

 - The Hospital for Sick Children - Toronto

 Assist CPAE/PANS Consortium university medical centers to provide evidence-based data on the effectiveness of current and future treatment protocols.

 Continue to secure funding from donors and sponsors to address patient needs, including continuity of medical care with patient’s pediatrician post CPAE care.

 Our goal is to have networks across the US where children affected with post infectious autoimmune Neurological Disorders will be treated and where researchers and physicians can collaborate on best practices, research, treatments, etc.